Halfway point is reached in Bowman Gray Stadium's racing season

-There wasn’t a lot of drama last Saturday in the Modified Division’s 100-lapper that was dominated by Tim Brown.
+There wasn’t a lot of drama last Saturday in the Modified Division’s 100-lap race that was dominated by Tim Brown.

-This week pole position will be important with two 25-lap races scheduled in Modified.
+Pole position will be important with two 25-lap races scheduled in the Modified Division on Saturday night.

 Restarts and the art of jumping